 Garnishes aren’t just the finishing touch; they can often be the star of the show.
 It’s one of a bartender’s best-kept secrets: The garnish on a drink can elevate the whole experience.
 The same can be said for your at-home mocktails.

-It’s worth taking the time to buy and use beautiful garnishes to take your drinks from tasty to tasteful.
+It’s worth taking the time to buy and use beautiful garnishes to take your non-alcoholic cocktails from tasty to tasteful.

 Recipe 1: Lady Lavender Mocktail

 This is the perfect springtime beverage, blending a fresh pastel purple color with a seasonal floral twist.
 This recipe from The Merry Thought is a great choice to sip while picnicking.

 - 1/4 cup Fresh Lemon Juice

 - 1 1/2 tbsp Lavender Simple Syrup (See below)

 - 3 dashes Bitters

 - Combine all ingredients with ice in a shaker.

 - After shaking, strain into a glass — coupe is preferable.